-Existing range improvements on the Hicks Pikes Peak allotment are listed in Appendix D and depicted along with proposed improvements in (Figure 6).
-Maintenance of these improvements would be assigned to the grazing permit holder and will be maintained to standards in the Forest Service Structural Range Improvement Handbook (Forest Service Handbook 2209.22 R3).
+Existing range improvements on the Hicks Pikes Peak allotment are listed in Appendix D and depicted along with proposed improvements in (Figure 8).
+Maintenance of these improvements would be assigned to the grazing permit holder and would be maintained to standards in the Forest Service Structural Range Improvement Handbook (Forest Service Handbook 2209.22 R3).
 Additional maintenance standard details will be included in the Allotment Management Plan.
 Not all improvements were constructed or maintained to current standards.
-As improvements are reconstructed, they will be rebuilt to new standards (i.e. wire spacing).
-Existing improvements would not need to be modified until reconstruction is needed.
+As improvements are reconstructed or maintained, they will be rebuilt to new standards (i.e., wire spacing).
+Existing improvements would not need to be modified until reconstruction or maintenance is needed.
+As range improvement inspections occur, if it is determined some level of repair is necessary for functionality or safety, these improvements will be prioritized prior to implementing new projects.
 Occasional off-system road travel to inspect or maintain these improvements would be authorized.
 Where no road exists to reach a specific improvement, a route has been designated for this use.
 Off-road vehicle use by the grazing permit holder is discussed further in the Livestock Management Practices and Mitigation for Other Resources section.